Men's Health & Wellness

 • Short-term vision impairment (blue vision, blurred vision).

-solemn side effects (seek prompt medical help):
+Serious side effects (seek prompt medical help):

 • Priapism (erection of more than 4 hours).

-• Loss of hearing or vision suddenly.
+• Loss of hearing or vision may occur suddenly.

-• chest pain, irregular heartbeat, or heart attack symptoms.
+• Chest pain, irregular heartbeat, or heart attack symptoms.

-• Anaphylaxis (rash, swelling, breathing difficulties).
+• Anaphylaxis (rash, swelling, and breathing difficulties).

 The side effects of Viagra are ordinarily associated with prescribed medication.